 If you have a job and that amount in savings, you’re in a good spot.
 If not, now is the time to start saving or managing a side hustle to improve cash flow.

 5. Have I Asked My Parents?

 Your parents are an incredible information resource when deciding to move to a place of your own.
 They had this experience once before, and they can help you understand the choices you’ll face.
-The different things that happen as adults can include everything from paying an insurance deductible to unclogging a toilet.
+The different things that happen as adults can include paying an insurance deductible to unclog a toilet.
 Reserving some time to ask the questions where you have uncertainties ensures that you’ll have chances to build some confidence.

 If you’re looking for a place in NYC, the cost of a first apartment is higher than in most parts of the country.
 That’s why finding a roommate is helpful!
 Sites like SpareRoom can help you find sublets, rooms, and more to help your first time away from home be a positive experience.
-When you’re ready to go, our team can get you there!
+Then, when you’re ready to go, our team can get you there!